FilipNest/relativefiction/readme.md

 Relative Fiction
 ================

 A tool for creating dynamic stories relative to a reader's place, time, location, weather.
-Via the Foursquare API and OpenWeatherMap API and more.
+Via the Foursquare API and OpenWeatherMap API, custom XML/RSS/JSON feeds and more.

-Write stories that feel like they're taking place where the reader is, science fiction with dates that don't age and lots more.
+Write stories that feel like they're taking place where the reader is, science fiction with dates and information that doesn't age and lots more.

 Play around and read some stories at: https://relativefiction.com